Create, view, modify, and delete access points in the NAS console.

 Permission Group

 A permission group named VPC default permission group (all allowed) is automatically created for each Alibaba Cloud account.
 This permission group allows access from all IP addresses in the VPC to the file system by using the access point.
-You can also create a permission group based on your business scenario.
-For more information, see Manage permission groups.
+To create a custom permission group, see Manage permission groups.

 Access Point Name